quicwg/base-drafts/draft-ietf-quic-recovery.md

 ### Probe Timeout {#pto}

-A Probe Timeout (PTO) triggers a probe packet when ack-eliciting data is in flight but an acknowledgement does not seem forthcoming.
+A Probe Timeout (PTO) triggers a probe packet when ack-eliciting data is in flight but an acknowledgement is not received within the expected period of time.
 A PTO enables a connection to recover from loss of tail packets or acks, where acks of subsequent packets are not available to trigger ack-based loss detection.
-The PTO algorithm used in QUIC implements the reliability functions of Tail Loss Probe {{?TLP=I-D.dukkipati-tcpm-tcp-loss-probe}}, RTO {{?RFC5681}} and F-RTO algorithms for TCP {{?RFC5682}}, and the computation is based on TCP's retransmission timeout period {{?RFC6298}}.
+The PTO algorithm used in QUIC implements the reliability functions of Tail Loss Probe {{?TLP=I-D.dukkipati-tcpm-tcp-loss-probe}}, RTO {{?RFC5681}}
+and F-RTO algorithms for TCP {{?RFC5682}}, and the computation is based on TCP's retransmission timeout period {{?RFC6298}}.

 #### Computing PTO

-When the final ack-eliciting packet before quiescence is transmitted, the sender schedules a timer for the PTO period as follows:
+When an ack-eliciting packet is transmitted, the sender schedules a timer for the PTO period as follows:

 PTO = max(smoothed_rtt + 4*rttvar + max_ack_delay, kGranularity)

 kGranularity, smoothed_rtt, rttvar, and max_ack_delay are defined in
-{{ld-vars-of-interest}}.
+{{ld-consts-of-interest}} and {{ld-vars-of-interest}}.

-The PTO period is the amount of time that a sender ought to wait for an acknowledgement for a sent packet to be received.
+The PTO period is the amount of time that a sender ought to wait for an acknowledgement of a sent packet.
 This time period includes the estimated network roundtrip-time (smoothed_rtt), the variance in the estimate (4*rttvar), and max_ack_delay, to account for the maximum time by which a receiver might delay sending an acknowledgement.

 There is no requirement on the clock granularity.
-If the PTO computation results in a value of zero, a sender MUST set the PTO value to kGranularity, to avoid the timer expiring immediately.
+The PTO value MUST be set to at least kGranularity, to avoid the timer expiring immediately.

-A PTO timer is set on an ack-eliciting tail packet.
-A sender may not know that a packet being sent is a tail packet and may have to adjust the timer every time an ack-eliciting packet is sent.

 When a PTO timer expires, the PTO period MUST be set to twice its current value.
 This exponential reduction in the sender's rate is important because the PTOs might be caused by loss of packets or acknowledgements due to severe congestion.

+A sender computes its PTO timer every time an ack-eliciting packet is sent.
+A sender might choose to optimize this by setting the timer fewer times if it knows that more ack-eliciting packets will be sent within a short period of time.

 #### Sending Probe Packets

 When a PTO timer expires, the sender MUST send one ack-eliciting packet as a probe.
-A sender MAY send up to two ack-eliciting packets, to avoid an expensive consecutive PTO expiration due to packet loss.
+A sender MAY send up to two ack-eliciting packets, to avoid an expensive consecutive PTO expiration due to a single packet loss.

 Consecutive PTO periods increase exponentially, and as a result, connection recovery latency increases exponentially as packets continue to be dropped in